Somadevv/ta-course/README.md

 ## User Experience Design
 ### **The Strategy Plane**

 This project focuses on providing a well-structured, digestible approach to technical analysis in an introductory course format targeted at beginners.
 Learners will receive an introduction to the world of trading looking in-depth at the importance of technical analysis.
-(Add another thing they will learn)

 We start with a beginner’s guide to the financial marketplace; from there we take a deeper look at… This will provide a comprehensive overview of the fundamentals of technical analysis and prepare the user to progress through further intermediate studies.